Why do properties get down valued and is there anything you can do about it?

 How much is this costing sellers?

 Additional analysis from HBB Solutions found that sales subject to a down valuation are being hit by an average of a 2.8% cut.
-Halifax’s latest house price index placed the average UK property price at £286,896.
+In mid-2023, Halifax’s house price index placed the average UK property price at £286,896.
 So, a 2.8% reduction on the average property price at the moment would shave off just over £8,000.

 Source: HomeOwners Alliance, The Guardian, This is Money